-Food businesses are inspected by food safety officers to make sure they are clean and that food is safe to eat.
+Food businesses are inspected by food safety officers to make sure they're clean and that food is safe to eat.
 Visits may be routine or can be because a complaint has been made.

-- We will visit your business without an appointment and carry out an inspection
+- We'll visit your business without an appointment and carry out an inspection.

-- We have a right to enter food premises and you are breaking the law if you prevent the inspection
+- We have a right to enter food premises and you're breaking the law if you prevent the inspection.

-- We will always introduce ourselves and explain what we are there for
+- We'll always introduce ourselves and explain what we're there for.

-- We may ask to see paperwork such as Safer Food Better Business (SFBB), training records, pest control reports, receipts
+- We may ask to see paperwork such as Safer Food Better Business (SFBB), training records, pest control reports, and receipts.

-- At the end you we will talk through the visit.
-We will explain what was good and what was not.
-For things that need to be put right we will discuss a time limit to get the work done
+- At the end we'll talk through the visit.
+We'll explain what was good and what wasn't.
+For things that need to be put right we'll discuss a time limit to get the work done .

-- We will leave you a report or post/email you one later
+- We'll leave you a report or post/email you one later.

 All unsatisfactory results are investigated and, where necessary, action is taken to prevent risks to health.